x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-cumulative-updates.md

 - Check the [Release notes](../release-notes.md) before you install the CU.

 - Verify the target server meets the potentially new system requirements and prerequisites for the CU.
-For more information, see [Exchange Servr system requirements](system-requirements.md) and [Exchange Server prerequisites](prerequisites.md).
+For more information, see [Exchange Server system requirements](system-requirements.md) and [Exchange Server prerequisites](prerequisites.md).

     > [!CAUTION]
     > Any customized Exchange or Internet Information Server (IIS) settings that you made in Exchange XML application configuration files on the Exchange server (for example, web.config files or the EdgeTransport.exe.config file) **will be overwritten** when you install an Exchange CU.
 Be sure save this information so you can easily re-apply the settings after the install.
 After you install the Exchange CU, you need to re-configure these settings.